grimlucis/rpg-hack/08-tables/03-mutations.md

 484  | Wind Blood.
 At 0 HP or below, you make a horrifying whistling scream.
 May require a Morale check.
 485  | Molting.
 Once per week you shed your skin.
 Can be used to make coats or blankets.
 486  | Spiracles.
 You can breathe through your thighs and ribs.
 487  | Atrophy.
-Your head shrinks to the size of an apple. -1d6 Int, Wis, and Cha.
+Your head shrinks to the size of an apple. -1d6 Tal, Wil, and Cha.
 488  | Stiff Joints.
 Cannot bend knees, elbows as easily. -2 Movement, -1d6 Dexterity 489  | Hibernate.
 You can fall asleep and rest for 1 year without food or water.
 490  | Mimic.
 You think you can mimic voices but they always sound eerie and tormented.